Naale Ba

 Naale Baa was an urban legend that went viral during the 1990s in Karnataka.
-The myth is "A witch roams the streets in the night and knocks the door.
+The myth is "a witch roams the streets in the night and knocks the door.
 The witch apparently speaks in voices of your kin so you would be deceived to open the door.
 If you open it then you will die."
-So the residents came up with a smart idea of writing "Naale Baa" outside the doors and the walls of their house.
-So when the ghost reads it and it goes back to come again the next day and the cycle repeats.
+So the residents came up with a smart idea of writing "Naale Baa" outside the doors and the walls of their house, So when the ghost reads it and goes back to come again the next day and the cycle repeats.

 Origin

-There was a renewed interest in her legend after reports of similar instances occurred same in a village in Thailand wherein healthy young men began to disappear right under their beds.
+There was a renewed interest in the legend after reports of similar instances occurred same in a village in Thailand wherein healthy young men began to disappear right under their beds.

+Similar beliefs in other Indian region

+In West Bengal, Bihar and Jharkhand, there is a similar belief about a malevolent spirit called Nishi Dak.

 Popular culture

-The 2018 Bollywood film Stree, starring Shraddha Kapoor and Rajkumar Rao, is based on the Naale Baa tale from Karnataka.
+The 2018 Hindi film Stree, starring Shraddha Kapoor and Rajkumar Rao, is based on the Naale Baa tale from Karnataka.
 Horror and Thriller writer K.Hari Kumar has penned a story inspired from Naale Baa incident in his 2019 book India's Most Haunted - Tales of Terrifying Places published by HarperCollins India.
+This concept can also be found in the core thematic plot of the 1990 Kannada movie Nigooda Rahasya.